thephpleague/csv/docs/8.0/bom.md

 Of note, we used the [filtering capability](/8.0/filtering) of the library to convert the CSV encoding character from `UTF-8` to `UTF-16 LE`.

-You can found the code and the associated filter class in the [examples directory](https://github.com/thephpleague/csv/tree/8.2.3/examples).
+You can find the code, and the associated filter class in the [examples directory](https://github.com/thephpleague/csv/tree/8.2.3/examples).